raml-org/raml-spec/versions/raml-10/raml-10.md

 Moreover, resource and method declarations are frequently repetitive.
 For example, an API that requires OAuth authentication might require an X-Access-Token header for all methods across all resources.
 For many reasons it may be preferable to define such a pattern in a single place and apply it consistently everywhere.

-A resource type is a partial resource definition that, like a resource, can specify security schemes and methods and other properties.
+A resource type, like a resource, can specify security schemes and methods and other properties.
 Resources that use a resource type inherit its properties.
 A resource type can also use, and thus inherit from, another resource type.
 Resource types and resources are related through an inheritance chain pattern.
+Resource type definitions MUST NOT incorporate nested resources; they cannot be used to generate nested resources when they are applied to a resource, and they do not apply to its existing nested resources.

-A trait is a partial method definition that, like a method, can provide method-level properties such as description, headers, query string parameters, and responses.
+A trait, like a method, can provide method-level properties such as description, headers, query string parameters, and responses.
 Methods that use one or more traits inherit those traits' properties.
 Resources and resource types can also use, and thus inherit from, one or more traits, which then apply to all of their methods.
 Traits are related to methods through a mixing pattern.

-Resources may specify the resource type from which they inherit using the type property.
-The resource type MUST be the name of a resource type defined within the root-level resourceTypes property or in a library.

-Similarly, methods may specify one or more traits from which they inherit using the is property.
-Its value is an array of traits.
-A resource may also use this property, in which case the array of traits is applied to all its methods.
-Each trait element in that array MUST be the name of a trait defined within the root-level traits property or in a library.

-Resource type definitions MUST NOT incorporate nested resources; they cannot be used to generate nested resources when they are applied to a resource, and they do not apply to its existing nested resources.

-### Declaration
+### Declaration Resource Types and Traits

 Resource types may be declared via the OPTIONAL **resourceTypes** property at the root of the API definition.
 The value of this property is an object whose property names become names of resource types that can be referenced throughout the API, and whose property values are resource type declarations.